Ignacy Łukasiewicz: Youth and studies

 Ignacy Łukasiewicz was born on 8 March 1822 in Zaduszniki, near Mielec, Kingdom of Galicia and Lodomeria in the Austrian Empire (after the Partitions of Poland) as the youngest of five children.
+Very little is known about his father's and mother's families.
+His father came from a noble family, speculated to have possibly been of ultimate Armenian origin.
+However this connection may be a conflation with a separate, land-owning family of Armenian descent that happened to share the same surname, as Łukasiewicz's own paternal family belonged to the minor nobility and was never land-owning.
+His mother was connected with the Świętopełk princes.

-His family was of Armenian origin.
-His parents were Apolonia, née Świetlik, and Józef Łukasiewicz, a member of the local intelligentsia nobility entitled to use the Łada coat of arms and a veteran of Kościuszko's Uprising.
+His parents were Apolonia, née Świetlik, and Józef Łukasiewicz, a member of the local intelligentsia minor nobility entitled to use the Łada coat of arms and a veteran of Kościuszko's Uprising.
 The family rented a small manor in Zaduszniki, but soon after Ignacy's birth financial difficulties forced them to relocate to the nearby city of Rzeszów.
 There Ignacy entered the local secondary school (Konarski's Gymnasium), but failed to pass the examinations and left in 1836.
 In order to help his parents and financially support all the relatives, he moved to Łańcut, where he began work as a pharmacist's assistant.
 Toward the end of his life, Łukasiewicz often described his childhood as happy; the home atmosphere was patriotic and somewhat democratic, and he commonly recalled his first tutor, Colonel Woysym-Antoniewicz, who resided in their house.